Copied by permission

 OK, I don't want to get side tracked.

 By the end of our conversation, the man I was speaking to from the Care Group was stating that he had learned a lot more about the issue in general and me in specific while he maintained his position on my attendance adding only one disclaimer.
 In tears, he went on to express his desire to withdraw from the issue now so he could both separate from and yet reflect upon the issues in prayer.
 He asked me if in the case that he may have made a mistake, would I be willing to forgive him.
 I mumbled something affirmative as I moved more in the direction of addressing his strong emotions.
 I acknowledged his tears which he had made an attempt to conceal.
 I said to him, "Please don't take all this to heart.
 It's only a bible study and I've been through this before.
-I don't want you to take this all upon yourself and feel that your in the middle as the representative leader of a personal affront upon myself."
+I don't want you to take this all upon yourself and feel that you're in the middle as the representative leader of a personal affront upon myself."

 He replied, "I am a leader in this, I direct the Care Group and if I am to uphold the policies of my Church, I must ask you not to return to that group."